Brown Thrasher: Birds of Thickets Explored

 This is the only Thrasher East of the Rockies and covers the entire eastern part of the US.

-How are Male and Female Brown Thrashers different?
+How are Male and Female Brown Thrashers Different?

 While male and female Brown Thrashers are for the most part similar there are subtle differences.

-In general, male brown thrashers tend to be slightly larger than females.
 Males typically measure around 9-11 inches (23-28 cm) in length, while females are slightly smaller, measuring around 8-10 inches (20-25 cm).

 If one is singing it's easier to tell the difference.
 Male brown thrashers are known for their complex and melodious songs, which they use to defend their territory and attract mates.